 This one size fits all bag weighed in at an impressive 1.91 pounds on our scale, making it one of the lightest bags in our budget review.
 The only problem, however, with this impressive performance is that the KSB 35 doesn't provide enough warmth for us to consider it a true 3-season sleeping bag.
 It thus exhibits an impressively low weight, but a weight that's unfair to compare with the other bags in this review.

 Our favorite feature of the KSB 35 is its longer than full-length zipper.
 This zipper starts near the head of the bag on the left side, wraps around the foot of the bag, and ends near the foot of the bag on the right side.
 Because it's a two-way zipper, you have the luxurious option to vent only your feet.
 You can also unzip it all the way and turn the bag into a quilt.
-This feature greatly extends the upper end of the temperature range in which the bag can be used.
+This feature greatly extends the upper end of the temperature range in which the bag can comfortably be used.

 Features and Design

 We're big fans of the zipper's extreme length, and also the Y-shaped slide it incorporates to prevent snags.
 Unfortunately, the KSB 35 is only available in one size that accommodates sleepers up to 6'6".
 For shorter folks, there are "length locks" near the foot of bag that you can use to shorten the bag temporarily.
 These are effective but not ideal for long-term use.
 After all, most bags are available in size short — around 66 inches in length.
-If you're under 5'6" and settle for one size fits all KSB 35 you'll have to carry around the additional weight of an unnecessary foot of down and nylon for the lifetime of the bag.
+If you're under 5'6" and settle for the one size fits all KSB 35 you'll have to carry around the additional weight of an entire foot of down and nylon for the lifetime of the bag.

 We also have a few concerns about the features advertised on the Klymit website where an image of a blue KSB 35 indicates that it includes a "draft collar" and "stash pockets."
 The model we tested, however, did not have these features.